hildebrandt-carl/ODD_diLLMma_Artifact/README.md

 source download_partial_dataset.sh
 ```

+---
+---

 ## Quick Start: Reproducing Results

 A full description on how to reproduce the results in the paper is described in  `5_GenerateResults` [README](./5_GenerateResults/README.md).
-However to quickly get started, please see below:
+However to quickly get started, please see below (Make sure you have downloaded the partial dataset descried above.):

 ### Human Study